brendaferrari/InfleCS-analysis/README.md

 Download [Free energy estimation and clustering with InfleCS](https://github.com/delemottelab/InfleCS-free-energy-clustering-tutorial) on the working directory

-Download the INFLECS methodology code and unzip it on the desirable directory.
+Download the InfleCS Analysis code and unzip it on the desirable directory.
 To prepare the environment use the following command:

 ```
 conda env create -f environment.yml